marina8888/gas-analysis-dilution-method/README.md

 Equations and parameters are labelled and defined in Hayakawa et. al, 2020.

 ### Notes
 Recently, the project has been moved from VBA to Python as the base language - using Pandas for data manipulation.
-The Woorkbook class will split the sheet based on number of dilution gases used and perform the relevant calculations.
+The Woorkbook class will create three dataframes based on number of dilution gases used and perform the relevant calculations.

 ### Functions
 These files perform calculations, given an excel spreadsheet of results: